Unphased Wrinkles: Estimating cloth elasticity parameters using a frequency-based loss: Results

-Note that the stiffness parameters in \tabref{tab:realOptimizedParameters} are lower than in \tabref{tab:syntheticOptimizedParams}, since the forces applied on the boundary are smaller in the real-world case, e.g., 0.2 Mdyn vs. 3 Mdyn, which leads to a similar amount of strain.
-As our method aims at small strain deformations, we expect to see lower stiffness estimates.
-However, we plan to extend our analysis to more sophisticated large strain models, and experiment with larger forces for captured data in the future.
+Note that the stiffness parameters in \tabref{tab:realOptimizedParameters} are lower than in \tabref{tab:syntheticOptimizedParams}, since the forces applied on the boundary are smaller in the real-world case, e.g., 0.2 Mdyn vs. 3 Mdyn, but leads to a similar amount of strain.
+Since our method aims at small strain deformations, we expect to see lower stiffness estimates.
+Furthermore, for lower stiffnesses, longer simulation times may be needed for the configuration to deform sufficiently to produce a signal in the proposed losses.
+We propose future directions to address this in \secref{sec:limitations}.

 To further validate that our results produce the desired look, we simulate full outfits using the estimated parameters in \figref{fig:simFullGarment}.